partydise-project/users-service/README.md

 # Users-service Microservices

 ![](https://miro.medium.com/v2/resize:fit:720/format:webp/1*e_EhbsyNw6tJbYjwwbjVVg.png)
-Imagen by <a HREF="https://betterprogramming.pub/how-are-you-structuring-your-go-microservices-a355d6293932">Better Programming.</a>.
+Users-service imagen by <a HREF="https://betterprogramming.pub/how-are-you-structuring-your-go-microservices-a355d6293932">Better Programming.</a>.

 This repository houses the source code for a microservice dedicated to managing all user-related processes within the Partydise project.
 The microservice utilizes a relational database for efficient storage and retrieval of information.
 Furthermore, a security layer has been implemented using Auth0, ensuring a secure and authenticated handling of interactions with users.
 Dive into the code here to explore the implementation details and functionalities of this crucial component in the Partydise project.